 There’s nothing I love more than getting an amazing deal on a flight and booking a new escape.
 So when Jack’s Flight Club got in touch to ask me to try out their flight alert newsletter, I was pretty excited to give it a go.
 After trialling it for a couple of weeks, here’s my Jack’s Flight Club review…

 Disclaimer: this Jack’s Flight Club review is an advertorial.
 But I genuinely trialled this product before reviewing it and all opinions are 100% honest.
 In fact, I still use the service over two years since first writing this post!

 Update: I’ve been using Jack’s Flight Club premium membership for the last few years now… and I still love it!
 I bagged a great deal on some flights to Mexico last month after they sent an alert about the BA sale.

 RELATED POST: How to Survive Long Haul Flights

 In a nutshell, Jack’s Flight Club sends out cheap-flight-alert emails to its members.
 When fares from the UK & Ireland to international destinations around the globe suddenly pop up at really low prices, a newsletter goes out to let the club know about it – giving you a chance to snap up a deal or error fare that would’ve probably expired by the time you heard about it – if you would’ve even heard about it at all for that matter…

-Founded by “professional flight hacker” Jack Sheldon, Jack’s Flight Club has saved its members an estimated £4 million in seven months.
-Easy to see why it’s becoming insanely popular, with over 100,000 members in the past ten months!
+Founded by “professional flight hacker” Jack Sheldon, Jack’s Flight Club saved its members an estimated £4 million in its first seven months.
+Easy to see why it’s becoming insanely popular, with over 1,000,000 members in the UK alone!

 How Does it Work?